martinrombach88/city_weather_search/README.md

 - An icon for the weather
 - A description of the weather

 The app was built using Javascript.
-A goal is to aim for generic, independent functions in the build and to use a modular structure where possible.
+I built the code originally for my bootcamp, twice, the second attempt using an objects based design.
+For GitHub, I plan to add two new features.
+The first is a background changer, where I will use DOM manipulation to add unique backgrounds depending on the weather shown in the 'Today' container.
+I will also add an autocomplete, which triggers when the user writes, before they commit to a choice with Enter.

+Work Order:
+1. Build HTML structure (complete)
+2. Integrate base weather app code and stylise (complete)
+3. Implement the background changer
+4. Implement the auto complete feature